Burnt Custard Recipe

 - 3 teaspoons vanilla extract

-- 2. Transfer to six 6-oz. ramekins or custard cups.
+- 2. Transfer to six 6-oz. broiler-safe ramekins or custard cups.
 Place cups in a baking pan; add 1 in. of boiling water to pan.
-Bake, uncovered, at 350° for 40-45 minutes or until centers are just set (mixture will jiggle).
+Bake, uncovered, at 300° for 30-35 minutes or until centers are just set (mixture will jiggle).
 Remove ramekins from water bath; cool for 10 minutes.
 Cover and refrigerate for at least 4 hours.

 - 3. Before serving, let stand at room temperature for 15 minutes.
 Sprinkle with remaining sugar.
 Broil 8 in. from the heat for 2-4 minutes or until sugar is caramelized.
+If desired, garnish with fresh raspberries.
 Yield: 6 servings.

 1 serving (1 each) equals 399 calories, 33 g fat (19 g saturated fat), 250 mg cholesterol, 35 mg sodium, 23 g carbohydrate, 0 fiber, 3 g protein.